plonck/palette/README.md

 ### Option B: Build Locally

-If you wish to compile the files locally (e.g., for a snapshot version), run the build script matching your operation system:
+If you wish to export the data locally (e.g., for a snapshot version), run the build script matching your operation system:

 ```sh
 # Linux or macOS